CISecurity/ArtifactExpressions/artifacts/macos/macos.inetlisteningserver510_v1.rst

 |                             |         | program.                           |
 +-----------------------------+---------+------------------------------------+

-NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:
+`NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:
   - all
   - at least one
   - none satisfy
   - only one

-:emphasis:``NOTE: The following parameters:`` +--------------------------------------------+--------------------------------------------+
+:strong:`NOTE: The following parameters:` +--------------------------------------------+--------------------------------------------+
   | ``local_address_operation``                | ``protocol_operation``                     |
   +--------------------------------------------+--------------------------------------------+